Rishikesh63/cloudcost-intelligence/README.md

 python cli.py

 # Single query
-python cli.py "What is the total cost?"
+What is the total cost?
 ```

 ## 💡 Example Queries